jithu-keyvalue/ai-interview-coach/Readme.md

 - CORSMiddleware: FastAPI plugin that lets you allow frontend apps (on other domains/ports) to access your API.
 - http.server: Used to serve static frontend files (like signup.html) via a local web server.
 Required for browser to treat it as a real website.
 - fetch(): JS function to call APIs from frontend.
 Similar to curl, but runs in the browser.

+# CORS: example
+- You’re logged into your account on aic.com (AI Coach backend).
+- You visit a random blog at shadytricks.com.
+- That site secretly runs JavaScript to call aic.com/api/users/231 (maybe to delete your account).
+- Your browser sees that this request is from a different origin (shadytricks.com → aic.com) and pauses it.
+- It asks aic.com via a preflight request: “Should I allow requests from shadytricks.com?”
+- If aic.com replies with Access-Control-Allow-Origin: shadytricks.com, the browser lets it through.
+- If not (which is the secure default), the browser blocks it.
+- CORS makes sure only trusted origins (like app.aic.com) can access protected APIs on your behalf.